• Home

 From S$ 651.65 S$ 690.00

-The 7 Themed Zones: Where They Are on the Disney Adventure Ship Layout
+The 7 Themed Zones: Where They Sit on the Disney Adventure Ship Layout

 Unlike any other Disney cruise ship, the Disney Adventure is organised into seven themed zones, each designed like a land at a Disney theme park.
+This is the single biggest reason the Disney Adventure deck plan looks so different from the Wish or the Treasure — you’re essentially navigating a theme park stacked vertically.
 Here’s where each zone sits on the Disney Adventure cruise map:

 Themed Zone